yegor256/blog/_drafts/_factory.md

 }
 {% endhighlight %}

-Then, we create a static factory method, which will make the decision which `Color` implementation is the most suitable for us:
+Then, we create a static factory method, which will decide which `Color` implementation is the most suitable for us:

 {% highlight java %}